 Now that you have only the Best Toys left in your house, it's time to get organized.

 Set the toys up in the play space with intention.
 Think "Display" not "Storage."
 Storage is something adults do with the toys not currently in rotation.
-Display is how the toys in the play space should be placed.
+Display is how the toys in the play space should be arranged.
+Displayed toys should be easy to see from a distance, placed on shelves almost as if they are in a museum or a nice department store.
 That means 1-2 toys on each shelf, so they are easy to see and acquire.
-This also makes them easier to put away, and it is more likely your baby or toddler will be able to help you.
+This also makes them easier to put away, and it is more likely that your baby or toddler will be able to help you.

 Display like toys together: a basket full of balls, a shelf with stuffed animals, a shelf with dress up items.
-I recommend shelves over drawers or giant bins, to prevent the temptation to create dumping grounds for random, unrelated objects that will be hard to find later.
-Babies are very visual, and it helps them to be able to see all the toys available at a glance.
+I recommend shelves instead of drawers or giant bins, to prevent the temptation to create a dumping grounds for random, unrelated objects that will be hard to find later.
+Babies are very visual, and they need to be able to see all the toys available at a glance.

-An approximate guide: try to keep the number of toys immediately available to under 4 for a premobile child, under 8 for a crawling child, and under 12 for a toddler, depending on the size of the space and number of parts to each toy.
-A set of cups counts as one toy by this rule.
+It’s important not to overwhelm the play space with toys.
+As an approximate guide, try to keep the number of toys immediately available to under 4 for a premobile child, under 8 for a crawling child, and under 12 for a toddler, depending on the size of the space and number of parts to each toy.
+A set of stacking cups or a basket of duplo blocks counts as one toy by this rule.
 Another great rule of thumb: don't put out more toys than you are willing to clean up at any given time!